Grants from Corporations and Foundations

 Partner: Aspiranet – an agency of the County of San Bernardino

-- We provided move–in baskets of bedding, linens, kitchen supplies, cleaning and hygiene supplies to 28 young adults transitioning from foster care to independent living.
+- We provided move–in baskets of kitchenware, towels, bedding, cleaning supplies and toiletries to 27 young adults transitioning from foster care to independent living.

-- 40 Chaffey College students exiting foster care, and part of the college’s NEXT-UP outreach program, received baskets of basic needs items and 20 received sleeping bags.
-32 students received holiday boxes of food, a grocery gift card to Stater Bros., a blanket, socks, and a beanie at Christmas.
+- 60 Chaffey College students exiting foster care, and part of the college’s NEXT-UP outreach program, received baskets of basic needs items and 20 received sleeping bags.

 Managed by the Assisteens® Auxiliary, provides families and children in need, referred by local school personnel, with gifts, food, clothes and supplies during holidays.
 They also host holiday activities for senior citizens living in the Coy D. Estes Senior Housing in Upland.

-At Thanksgiving, 40 residents of the Coy D Estes Senior Apartments in Upland, CA received Stater Bros.
-Markets gift cards and hand-made greeting cards.
+- 40 residents of the Coy D Estes Senior Apartments in Upland, CA received gift cards during the holidays.

-- At Christmas, 5 families were adopted from local school districts and received Christmas gifts, gift cards, a tree and holiday décor.
+- At Christmas, 6 families were adopted from local school districts and received Christmas gifts, gift cards, a tree and stockings.

-- Assisteens purchased and assembled cleaning supplies and grooming kits for both the Fostering New Beginnings and Operation School Bell philanthropic programs.
+- Assisteens purchased and assembled 1,330 grooming kits for Operation School Bell philanthropic programs.

 Donates gently used unsold clothing, shoes, and other items from the Thrift Shop to other 501 (c)(3) nonprofit organizations for them to distribute to those in need and to the homeless.
 Thrift Shop unsalable bedding and towels are donated to a local animal shelter and toys are given to Santa Claus, Inc.

-- 40 bags of clothes went to Chaffey Joint Union High School District’s, Eileen’s HOPE Closet.
+- 1 bag of clothes went to Chaffey Joint Union High School District’s, Eileen’s HOPE Closet.

 We are proud to be a GuideStar Gold Participant!
 Click on the GuideStar logo to review the Nonprofit Report on Assistance League of the Foothill Communities provided by GuideStar Exchange.